recski/HunTag/README.md

 patch < (*path-to-HunTag*)/liblinear.patch
 This allows liblinear to handle the more memory-efficient cType input used by HunTag

+#Pre-trained models
+Pre-trained models for Hungarian NP-chunking and NER are available from the [HunTag webpage](http://hlt.bme.hu/en/software/huntag)

 #Data format

 Input data must be a tab-separated file with one word per line and an empty